qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/server.rst

 This file is required by Python's import system.
-As for all QGIS server plugins, this file contains a :func:`serverClassFactory()` function, which is called when the plugin gets loaded into QGIS Server when the server starts.
-It receives reference to instance of :class:`QgsServerInterface <qgis.server.QgsServerInterface>` and must return instance of your plugin's class.
+As for all QGIS server plugins, this file contains a :func:`serverClassFactory()` function, which is called when the plugin gets loaded into QGIS Server at startup.
+It receives a reference to an instance of :class:`QgsServerInterface <qgis.server.QgsServerInterface>` and must return an instance of your plugin's class.
 This is how the example plugin :file:`__init__.py` looks like:

 .. code:: python